jhpyle/docassemble/_docs/documents.md

 {% include side-by-side.html demo="checkbox-export-value" %}

-When `checkbox export value` is set, then if the value of a PDF field evaluates to `True`, the `checkbox export value` will be substituted.
+When the `checkbox export value` sub-component is set, then if the value of a PDF field evaluates to `True`, the `checkbox export value` will be substituted.
 In addition, [`yesno()`] and [`noyes()`] will return the `checkbox export value` instead of `'Yes'`.

-The `checkbox export value` can contain [Mako].
+The `checkbox export value` sub-component can contain [Mako].
 If the value you want to use has special meaning in [YAML], as `yes` does, make sure to quote the value.

-## <a name="docx template file"></a>Filling DOCX templates
+## <a name="docx template file"></a>Filling DOCX Templates

-You can fill in fields in .docx template files by referring to a `docx template file`.
+You can fill in fields in DOCX template files by referring to a `docx template file`.

 {% include side-by-side.html demo="docx-template" %}

-This allows you to use [Microsoft Word] to design your document and apply formatting.  **docassemble** will simply "fill in the blanks."
+This allows you to use [Microsoft Word] to design your document and apply formatting.
+The Steward will simply "fill in the blanks."
 (This is in contrast to the method of
 [using `docx` as one of the `valid formats`], described [above](#docx).
-When you use that method, you assemble a document from scratch by writing [Markdown] text that is then converted to .docx format.)
+When you use that method, you assemble a document from scratch by writing [Markdown] text that is then converted to DOCX format.)

-The file referenced with `docx template file` is assumed to reside in the `data/templates` directory of your package, unless a specific package name is specified.
-For example, you could refer to a .docx file in another package by writing:
+The file referenced with `docx template file` sub-component is assumed to reside in the `data/templates` directory of your Steward's package, unless a specific Steward's package name is specified.
+For example, you could refer to a DOCX file in another package by writing:

 {% highlight yaml %}